szubaviciute/Bike-Sales/README.md

 EDA involved exploring the sample data to answer key questions, such as:

 1. What age group is most likely to buy a bike
-2. How commute to work affects the purchase of a bike
+2. How commute to work might affect the purchase of a bike
-3. Does having more children affects the purchase of a bike
+3. Does having more children affect the purchase of a bike

 ### Results